 All staff receive appropriate initial child protection training and regular updating, as well as being supervised and supported in the work they do.
 All staff and some Governors received updated training in September 2019.
 Information is available on how to obtain advice, support and help if there is a concern that a child is being harmed in any way.

-Senior Staff attended Safer Recruitment and Managing Allegations Training in July 2019.
+Senior Staff attended Safer Recruitment and Safeguarding Training in November 2019.